lyalldata/Data-Analysis-Portfolio/README.md

 # 💫 About Me:
-👋 Hi there!
-I'm Gurmeet, a Data Analyst currently learning web development with a focus on JavaScript, CSS, and HTML.
-I have a passion for transforming data into actionable insights and building interactive web applications.<br><br>Technologies I'm Learning<br>JavaScript<br><br>CSS<br><br>HTML<br><br>Data Analytics<br><br>💡 Always eager to learn and collaborate on exciting projects!
+👋 Greetings.
+I am Gurmeet, a Data Analyst with over 1.5 years of analytical experience gained through diverse project engagements.
+My work centers on the meticulous extraction of insights from complex datasets, translating them into actionable intelligence that informs strategic decisions and addresses real-world challenges.
+To ensure these data narratives are effectively communicated and accessible, I leverage a foundational command of HTML, CSS, and JavaScript for the development and display of intuitive web-based dashboards.
+My commitment lies in driving clarity and impact through data-driven solutions.Always eager to learn and collaborate on exciting projects!
 Feel free to reach out to me for any collaboration opportunities.

 ## 🌐 Socials: